 Paul is Executive Director of the Corporate Governance & Reporting Division at the FRC.
 Paul joined the FRC in 2004 as director of the Professional Oversight Board.
 He was Chair of the International Forum of Independent Audit Regulators (IFIAR) from April 2011 to April 2013.
 He holds a degree in Accountancy and Financial Analysis from Warwick University, qualified as a Chartered Accountant with KPMG in 1985 and was a partner from 1995 until he left the firm in 1999.

 Following KPMG, and prior to joining the Financial Reporting Council in 2004, Paul was a main board director of a UK publicly quoted company specialising in helping multi-national companies improve their operational efficiency and the effectiveness of their finance functions.

 As Chief Executive of the Chartered IIA, Dr Ian Peters is responsible for the day to day business of the Institute and acts as its key spokesperson.
 His role is to lead the executive staff in the delivery of operational performance and the achievement of strategic and business objectives.

 In 2015 Ian was awarded an MBE for services to regulatory reform and in recognition of his work as a member of the Government's Regulatory Policy Committee (RPC).

-Alisdair is Policy & External Relations Director at the Chartered IIA.
-Through his role, Alisdair leads the IIA's policy programme, working closely with the Chief Executive and the Communications Director, to influence business leaders, policy makers, and regulators on internal audit's role and value in corporate governance, risk and internal control.
+Alisdair was Policy & External Relations Director at the Chartered IIA.
+Through his role, Alisdair led the IIA's policy programme, working closely with the Chief Executive and the Communications Director, to influence business leaders, policy makers, and regulators on internal audit's role and value in corporate governance, risk and internal control.